pchaganti/ha-mcp/README.md

 **Troubleshooting:** If connection fails:
 - Check that HA Cursor Agent is running
-- Ensure Cursor was fully restarted
+- Ensure your AI editor was fully restarted
 - Verify configuration was pasted correctly

 ### Step 4: Start Building!